sen-pai/decomp-set-sum/README.md

 Rather we play with sets?
 By reframing ``X = A + B`` and ``y = sum of f(A) + sum of f(B)`` We predict ``f(a_i)`` and create a loss based on ``MSE(sum of f(B), (y - sum of true f(A)))``

+#### Small Farms are better

+* Small set lenght
+* small yield values

+#### Main Questions:

+* Are there other tasks in remote sensing that preserve sum composition.
+* Any datasets which are publically available for yield administrative zones?